kdp-lab/Leo-LLPs-Code/README.md

 ```

 ### Tips:
 - If you're running over sim or digi_bib/reco_bib over many events, use `nohup` or `screen` to create a process that is separate from your connection to the server so that it can keep running in the background.

+E.g. `nohup my_python_script.py > output.log 2>&1 &`

 ## Instructions for running multi_sim.py: